-The other main issue that can impact the performance of any radiant barriers is moisture.
+The other main issue that can impact the performance of any radiant barrier is moisture.

 When radiant barriers develop moisture problems, they can impact the efficiency of heat repellency.
 In addition, unchecked moisture can drop down onto other surfaces in the attic, causing water damage and mold.